davlondev/davlondev/README.md

 <h3>Hi there! 😎</h3>
 <p>I'm David!
-A developer based in Perth, Australia focused on artificial intelligence and web development.
+A developer based in Perth, Australia focused on artificial intelligence.
 <br>I'm also a hobbyist game engine developer! 🎮</p>
 <p>Feel free to visit my website and blog <a href="https://davlon.dev" target="_blank">here</a>!</p>